Rayman Raving Rabbids

-Rayman Raving Rabbids (Rayman contre les lapins crétins) is a 2006 party video game developed by Ubisoft Montpellier and published by Ubisoft for the Wii.
-It was also released for the PlayStation 2 and Windows in 2006 as well as the Xbox 360 in 2007 and Mac OS X in 2008.
+Rayman Raving Rabbids (Rayman contre les lapins crétins) is a 2006 party video game developed by Ubisoft Montpellier and published by Ubisoft.
+First released for the Wii in 2006, with the various other consoles' versions, including the handheld version being released later.
 It is a spin-off for the Rayman series and the debut title for the Rabbids franchise.

-The game was initially developed by Phoenix Interactive Entertainment naming it tentatively Rayman 4, after finishing PlayStation Portable port of King Kong.
+The game was initially developed by Phoenix Interactive Entertainment, naming it tentatively Rayman 4, after finishing the PlayStation Portable port of King Kong.
 The game was intended to capture elements from Rayman (1995) with characters expressing self-awareness of being in a video game controlled by the player of real life.
-After Nintendo revealed the Wii, members of Ubisoft were concerned that being a more conventional 3D Platformer could negatively affect the game's sales, making the decision to restart development.
-A source code of Rayman 4's prototype was leaked online at 4Chan, in December 2022.
+After Nintendo revealed the Wii, members of Ubisoft were concerned that being a more conventional 3D platformer could negatively affect the game's sales, making the decision to restart development.
+A source code of Rayman 4's prototype was leaked online on 4chan in December 2022.

-The game received generally positive reviews from critics, with praise for its frantic gameplay, humor and implementation of the Wii's features, with the other versions being less well received.
+Rayman Raving Rabbids received generally positive reviews from critics, with praise for its frantic gameplay, humor and implementation of the Wii's features, with the other versions being less well received.

 Gameplay

 Rayman Raving Rabbids is a party video game.
 Players control Rayman as he must partake in a series of minigames.
-On the hub world, players control Rayman in a third person perspective where he is presented five minigames, consisting of three random minigames, a dancing rhythm game featuring pop culture songs, and another final challenge in order to proceed the story.
+On the hub world, players control Rayman from a third-person perspective where he is presented five minigames, consisting of three random minigames, a dancing rhythm game featuring pop culture songs, and another final challenge in order to proceed the story.
 Three minigames must be completed to proceed to the final challenge.

-Each minigame plays differentely, and mostly focuses on using the Wii Remote and Nunchuck (Wii) in a frantic manner to achieve the required score.
+Each minigame plays differently, and mostly focuses on using the Wii Remote and Nunchuck (Wii) in a frantic manner to achieve the required score.
 Minigames can range from muscle memory games to sports to puzzles.
 The final challenge either features a "bunny hunt" or a "warthog race".
-Bunny hunts follow Rayman in a first-person perspective to shoot Rabbids with plungers and achieve a high score while maintaining their hit points.
-Warthog races follow Rayman as he must races a warthog and reach first place after three laps, with a limit numbers of boosts to help.
+Bunny hunts follow Rayman from a first-person perspective to shoot Rabbids with plungers and achieve a high score while maintaining their hit points.
+Warthog races follow Rayman as he must race a warthog and reach first place after three laps, with a limited number of boosts to help.

 At the end of a day, Rayman is taken into his cell with a plunger as a reward.
 There the player can customize Rayman, listen to the soundtrack, view records, and replay previous minigames.
 Depending on the numbers of plungers obtained, the player can then reach the cell's window, ending the game.
 Ending a day also saves the progress.
 Some minigames support multiplayer features, where up to four players can partake in achieving the high score.

 The PC, PS2, and Xbox 360 features button gameplay in contrary to the Wii versions.
-For example, the dancing minigames requires pressing the trigger buttons rather than shaking the Wii Remote and Nunchuck.
+For example, the dancing minigames require pressing the trigger buttons rather than shaking the Wii Remote and Nunchuck.
 The Xbox 360 also features unique minigames.